Ethanlloyd21/Reflection/README.md

 * 5. How do these plans and goals differ from the first half of the course?

-I thought having a good code or building a nice website was enough, I did not know that the Interview part is a whole new skill that I needed to practice/ learn.
+I thought having a good well built website as a project was enough, I did not know that the Interview part was a whole new skill that I needed to practice and learn.